Lochzin/Sprite-Render-Tool-Wiki/docs/en/Future-Features.md

 - **Secondary Armature Sync**: Complete implementation of the secondary armature synchronization feature.
 Currently, the UI has placeholders for `sync_secondary`, `secondary_armature`, and `secondary_action`, but the functionality is not yet fully implemented.

+### Output Features

+- **Normal Maps Rendering**: Option to render normal maps simultaneously with the regular render.
+This will allow users to generate both the standard sprite images and their corresponding normal maps in a single render pass, ensuring perfect alignment and consistent lighting between the two outputs.

 ---

 ## Feature Requests